-Mounted to the rear base, and stacked on top of L2 in Style-5030.
+Mounted to rear base.
 It is the second stage of the dc filter.

 2.1.14 Power Isolation Transformer (T1)

 The largest and heaviest component in ATevo, bottom-mounted to the base.
 It provides isolation, and converts ac voltage to appropriate levels prior to rectification.